 Please, please, please try and drop off your kayak/SUP and bike at the event site during the Friday staging time.
-We have hired a security guard to watch over all equipment for Friday night.
+There is a security guard that will be monitoring all equipment Friday night.
 The event site space is limited and there will be LOTS of traffic, so for your own peace of mind, we ask you drop your boat off on Friday.
 You can leave your bike overnight, or ride it from the parking lot to the event site in the morning.

-Event staging takes place on Friday June 9 from 5-8pm and from 6:00-7:00am Saturday June 10 at the event site.
+Event staging takes place on Friday June 8 from 5-8pm and from 6:00-7:00am Saturday June 9 at the event site.
 Run staging opens at 7:50am.
-Please, please, please try and drop off your kayak/SUP and bike at the event site during the Friday staging time (June 9 between 5 and 8pm).
+Please try and drop off your kayak/SUP and bike at the event site during the Friday staging time.

 Kayak/SUP Power Washing